rust-lang/book/src/ch04-02-references-and-borrowing.md

 call to `calculate_length`, because the `String` was moved into `calculate_length`.
 Instead, we can provide a reference to the `String` value.
-A *reference* is like a pointer in that it’s an address we can follow to access data stored at that address that is owned by some other variable.
-Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type.
+A *reference* is like a pointer in that it’s an address we can follow to access the data stored at that address; that data is owned by some other variable.
+Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.

 Here is how you would define and use a `calculate_length` function that has a reference to an object as a parameter instead of taking ownership of the
 value: